Genetics of congenital and acquired long QT syndrome

 Modern molecular biological techniques have permitted the identification and analysis of the genes responsible for almost all patients with a congenital long QT syndrome (figure 1 and table 1) [1-7].
 Hundreds of mutations in more than 10 genes have thus far been identified .
 Distinct genetic types have been designated LQT1 through LQT10 and additional genetic types have been identified.

 Long QT syndrome can also be an acquired disorder, most often due to drugs (table 2).
 In some patients, drug-associated LQTS appears to represent a "forme fruste" of congenital LQTS in which a mutation or polymorphism in one of the LQTS genes is clinically inapparent until the patient is exposed to a particular drug or other predisposing factor.
 (See 'Mutations in acquired LQTS' below.)

 The genetics of congenital and acquired LQTS will be reviewed here.
 The clinical features and criteria used to make the diagnosis of congenital long QT syndrome and the characteristics of acquired LQTS are discussed elsewhere.
-(See "Clinical features of congenital long QT syndrome" and "Diagnosis of congenital long QT syndrome" and "Acquired long QT syndrome".)
+(See "Congenital long QT syndrome: Epidemiology and clinical manifestations" and "Congenital long QT syndrome: Diagnosis" and "Acquired long QT syndrome".)